 Administrative Manager.
 Laurie is originally from Danvers, Massachusetts.
 After graduating from Danvers High School, she continued her education by taking courses in Accounting at Salem State University in Salem, Massachusetts.
 Laurie joined Phillips Exeter Academy in the Fall of 2002 as the Assistant to the Campaign Director within the department of Institutional Advancement.
 Laurie has been with the College Counseling Office since the Fall of 2009 and is responsible for managing the day-to-day operations of the office.
 Her previous work experiences include marketing, customer service, office management and human resources.
 She currently lives in Kingston, NH with her husband Steve and their two sons.

 Program & Operations Manager.
 Sarah joined the College Counseling Office in 2004 after receiving a master's degree in Higher Education Administration from Boston College.
-She did her undergraduate work (B.S. in Social Science) at Providence College, where she was highly involved in student events and academic affairs.
-Before coming to Exeter, Sarah worked at Clear Channel/Live Nation as a booking agent in the College Music Division, and as a production assistant at the Fleet Boston Pavilion.
+She did her undergraduate work at Providence College, where she was highly involved in student events and academic affairs.
+Before coming to Exeter, Sarah worked at Clear Channel/Live Nation as a booking agent in the College Music Division, and as a production assistant at the Bank of America Pavilion in Boston.
 At Exeter, Sarah oversees all college counseling programs and operations, and supervises standardized testing efforts both on- and off-campus.
 She works closely with college admission representatives to arrange campus visits and interview opportunities for students.
 In addition, she maintains the college counseling website and is involved in several technology and social media initiatives.
 Outside of the CCO, Sarah is a member of the Community Well-being Committee and was recently nominated to serve on the IT Governance Committee.
 Sarah lives in Brentwood with her husband Andrew, their two children Abby and Brady, and their dog Miles.